Losartan

 Losartan, sold under the brand name Cozaar among others, is a medication used to treat high blood pressure (hypertension).
 It is in the angiotensin receptor blocker (ARB) family of medication, and is considered protective of the kidneys.
 Besides hypertension, it is also used in diabetic kidney disease, heart failure, and left ventricular enlargement.
 It comes as a tablet that is taken by mouth.
 It may be used alone or in addition to other blood pressure medication.
 Up to six weeks may be required for the full effects to occur.

-Common adverse effects include muscle cramps, stuffy nose, cough, high blood potassium, and anemia.
+Common adverse effects include muscle cramps, stuffy nose, dizziness, cough, high blood potassium, and anemia.
 Severe adverse effects may include angioedema, low blood pressure, and kidney problems.
 Use during pregnancy may result in harm to the baby.
 Use is not recommended during breastfeeding.
 It works by blocking angiotensin II.